iwanmartinsetiawan/trade-ogre-trading-bot/README.md

 # trade-ogre-trader
-This is a crypto trading bot that uses the Trade Ogre exchange to place orders and data from Binanace.
+This is a crypto trading bot that uses the Trade Ogre exchange to place orders.

 SETUP: